walsh9/hey-look-at-this/README.md

 Sometimes I want to share a few Tweets as a group but something like Storify is just too much of a hassle.

-This JavaScript mini-app will let you paste a list of tweet urls and turn them into a simple page with embedded tweets.
+This JavaScript app will let you paste in a list of tweet/vine/etc urls and turn them into a simple page with embedded tweets/vines/etc.

 You can put the tweets in any order you want.